hankcs/HanLP/docs/annotations/srl/cpb.md

 1. ARG0: entity undergoing change

-Sometimes, the number of arguments and definations can vary a lot across framesets.
-In short, without word sense disambiguiation, the potential of SRL can not be fully exploited.
+Sometimes, the number of arguments and definitions can vary a lot across framesets.
+In summary, word sense disambiguation is essential if SRL is to be used to best effect in practical applications
 ```